faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 # (Introduction)

-> <span style="color:red; margin-left:-30px;"> I grew up in the Church of Jesus Christ of Latter-day Saints.
+> <span style="color:red; margin-left:-10px;"> I grew up in the Church of Jesus Christ of Latter-day Saints.
 I was baptized at 8, a missionary at 19, and married at 22.
 I graduated from Brigham Young University at 23.
 I am a right-down-the-middle average member of the Church.
 I served in various callings from several wards and stakes across the US.
 I never planned to have a faith crisis.
 Most people who know me are surprised to hear that I seriously considered leaving the Church.
 In the ten years since I first admitted that I did not believe in God, I’ve seen other members leave the fold.
 Whenever I saw a social media post from a friend or family member outlining their decision to remove their names from the records of the Church, it felt uncomfortable.
 The natural question would always surface: "**What do they know that I don’t?**”

 It might not be something that they know, it might be that they have different values than you?

-> <span style="color:red; margin-left:-30px;"> Initially, during my faith crisis in 2014, I identified with the Church's critics.
+> <span style="color:red; margin-left:-10px;"> Initially, during my faith crisis in 2014, I identified with the Church's critics.
 I felt like we were a like-minded group of enlightened non-believers.
 My experience in the Church had been so positive that even when my doubts deepened, I was convinced that the Church was a force for good in the world.
 Gradually, that changed. **I started to believe the critics.** The more I heard from disillusioned members, the more I felt like maybe I was wrong about the Church of Jesus Christ.
 Perhaps the Church is much worse than I ever realized.

 We're all susceptible to the opinions of others (strongest predictor of religiosity is social group religiosity [cite]).
 Ideally, A person should believe the data and strong arguments.
 They should follow their own morals in deciding what they should do.

-> **I was ready to leave, but there was a problem**.
+> <span style="color:red; margin-left:-10px;"> **I was ready to leave, but there was a problem**.
 I am not sure when it happened, but eventually, I started noticing a long list of techniques being employed against me by critics of the Church.
 I could begin to see that I was being **tricked into accepting false premises and half-truths**.
 That is when I developed serious concerns about how critics made their case.

 One reasonable approach would have been to have been skeptical of them and to push back against the false premises and half-truths. (this is what I have done in countless instances).